danielkdewar/blog/content/post/20181030-depression-america-self-care.md

 ## Post-Twitter

 I still need to occasionally engage Twitter for a business account.
 The app is no longer on my phone, which already reduces the need to check the feed.
 My personal account is now deleted.
 I am spending more of my thoughts and time elsewhere.
-I'm this time to reflect more and regularly write here.

 Every thing I contributed to Twitter does not matter, nor does my decision to leave.
 It's an insignificant and easy death.